-Speedrunning with the first arcade video games – gamers would record their runs on VHS video tapes and send them into webmasters of forums like Twin Galaxies who would authenticate and post the runs.
-But the neat of the Internet and games like Quake and Doom which allowed players to create their own levels led to the explosion of .
-At a time when video couldn’t easily be over the Internet, these level creation systems could be reverse-engineered to ‘record’ the data of runs at a much lower size than a video which could then be by others in the community.
-From there and over the years the range of games has expanded with bandwidth – the most popular titles still being classics lke Super Mario Bros, 007: GoldenEye and Legend of Zelda: Ocarina of Time.
+Speedrunning can be traced back to the first arcade video games: players would record their runs on VHS tapes and send them to webmasters of forums like Twin Galaxies, who would authenticate and post the runs.
+But the real explosion of speedrunning occurred in the mid-1990s with the parallel emergence of home Internet connections and new games like Quake and Doom.
+These games came with editors that allowed players to create their own levels and share them online.
+Given that dial-up Internet speeds were mostly insufficient for transferring video files over the Internet, but that the data for these demo maps was significantly lower some players began to reverse-engineer their level creations to “record” the data of runs at a much lower file size than video, which could then be replayed by others in the community.
+Since then, the range of games, recording formats, and channels for sharing and watching speedrunsn has expanded exponentially alongside the growth of bandwith (although the most popular titles remain the classics, such as Super Mario Bros., GoldenEye 007 and The Legend of Zelda: Ocarina of Time).

-Speedrunning challenges the notions of how we 'play' and 'beat' games. n normal 'play,' these terms are used to mean 'the game was followed and finished within the confines of the way the developers intended.'
-Speedrunning on the other hand challenges the world the developers have built t abuses and exploits glitches, cuts, tricks, shortcuts and hacks to defy the world that was created in the first place.
-This is true play, th pushing and testing of the boundaries that structure the world of the game.
-The most g games are dissected and broken down to their very code, every element of their construction ped over by a community of rabid runners looking for any microsecond edge over their competitors.
-Dedicated wikis spring up to log techniques, routes and strategiesas well as to debate the finer points of what exactly constitutes a run.
-Meanwhile, the e millions of viewseh.
+Speedrunning challenges the notions of how we “play” and “beat” games.
+In normal play, these terms denote that the game was followed and finished within the confines of the way the developers intended.
+Speedrunning, on the other hand, challenges the world the developers have built.
+It abuses and exploits glitches, cuts, tricks, shortcuts, and hacks to defy the world that allows the run to exist in the first place.
+This is true play, pushing and testing the boundaries that structure the world of the game.
+The most popular games for speedrunning are dissected and broken down to their very code, every element of their construction pored over by a community of rabid speedrunners looking for any microsecond edge over their competitors.
+Dedicated wikis spring up to log techniques, routes, and strategies, as well as to debate the finer points of what exactly constitutes a run.
+Meanwhile, speedrunner video streams can generate millions of views on sites like YouTube and Twitch.

-The leader board on speedrun.com of Legend of Zelda; Ocarina of Time.
+The leader board on speedrun.com of The Legend of Zelda; Ocarina of Time.
 This twenty-year-old game is still continually played by speedrunners to shave microseconds off play time.
 The tabs at the top are different conditions for runs; 'any%' means any level of completion is acceptable as long as the game is finished.
-This is a common category across most games. 'no IM/WW' means no item manipulation or 'wrong warping' which are techniques specific to the mechanics of Zelda; OoT.
+This is a common category across most games. 'no IM/WW' means no item manipulation or 'wrong warping' which are techniques specific to the mechanics of this game in particular.

-This is a still from a video in which Karl beats a 15-year-old record for the Dam level in 007: GoldenEye at 52 seconds.
-There's almost no play in it in the way the game is conventionally understood but a fascinating and dense understanding of its construction.
-Throughout the run, we rarely see any of the level, Karl continuously has the camera angled down, pointing at the floor – this is because the game very slightly slows down the more background assets it has to load in so by limiting the viewing frame, he can keep the game running faster.
+This is a still from a video in which Karl beats a fifteen-year-old record for the Dam level in GoldenEye 007 at 52 seconds.
+There's almost no play in it in the way the game is conventionally understood, but rather an approach that reveals a dense understanding of its construction.
+Throughout the run, we see very little because Karl continuously angles the camera downwards towards the floor: this view reduces the background assets that have to be loaded in the game, thus allowing the game to run slightly faster.

-y appear piratical and anarchic, but world is incredibly rule-bound fervent and effective testing and validation procedures to 'cheating.'
+Speedrunning may appear piratical and anarchic, but its world is incredibly rule-bound, with fervent and effective testing and validation procedures to identify “cheating”.

 Speedrun fans and analysts will look for evidence of cheating in video and audio tracks that are uploaded.
 In this case a Donkey Kong player was caught 'splicing' by analysis of the audio track.